xerc/mac-install-guide/ruby/index.md

 - update gems
 - tips and troubleshooting

-If you've haven't been coding before, see the final section, [First steps for beginners](/ruby/17.html), to learn about basic tools you'll need.
+If you've haven't been coding before, see the extra section, [First steps for beginners](/ruby/11.html), to learn about basic tools you'll need.

 Continue to the next section to be sure you've prepared your computer for installing Ruby.